Chris Evans playing Gene Kelly is part of an intriguing, and somewhat troubling, Hollywood trend.

 Hollywood appears to be telegraphing the charisma of old stars onto current ones.
 On paper, it’s a solid strategy.
 The industry gets to tell stories about itself and leverage the enduring popularity of its legends to bolster its current stars.
 They can remind audiences why movie stars existed in the first place.
 Actors taking these roles have the compelling challenge of embodying the personas of beloved icons and proving their mettle.

 Unfortunately, this solution is a Band-Aid for a deeper existential wound.
 Reviving Fred Astaire, Gene Kelly, Marilyn Monroe, and Audrey Hepburn won’t serve Tom Holland, Chris Evans, Ana de Armas, and Rooney Mara in the long run.
 Even if they turn in Oscar-worthy performances, it won’t help transition them into the legends they are looking to inhabit.
 It also invites the intense scrutiny that nearly led Kidman to pass on playing Lucille Ball.
-One false step could be humiliating, even ruinous for them (a greater concern for Holland and de Armas given their age).
+One false step could be humiliating, even ruinous for them.
 Hollywood needs to push its A-list actors to develop their personas and craft and build audiences around them.

 I am interested to see Evans channel his latent theater kid energy into a potentially career-redefining performance; same for Holland.
-I actually think they could pull it off, and it would be something to see Captain America and Spider-Man duke it out at the Oscars for playing two Hollywood legends.
+I actually think they could pull it off.
+Plus, it would be something to see Captain America and Spider-Man duke it out at the Oscars for playing two Hollywood legends.

 The question is, will they be given the same treatment a generation or two from now?
 Will Hollywood still exist in its present state to grant the opportunity?